Kyūtai

-Kyūtai (球体) is the ninth album by Mucc, released on March 4, 2009.
+Kyūtai (球体, lit.
+"Sphere") is the ninth album by Mucc, released on March 4, 2009.
 Daisuke from Kagerou sings the chorus on "Hōkō".
 Tracks 3 and 10 were produced with Ken from L'Arc-en-Ciel.
 Miya's mother sings the chorus on the 7-minute song "Sanbika", as the song was written about the death of his grandmother.
 The album reached number 12 on the Oricon chart.